Nonlinear semigroups and limit theorems for convex expectations: Second order scaling limits

 for all $t>0$, $f\in\Cb$ and $x\in\R^d$ leads to

 This result is proven in Subsection~\ref{sec:CLT1} analogously to Theorem~\ref{thm:LLN}.
 Hence, it seems very likely that a more general result including a sequence $(\psi_n)_{n\in\N}$ of recursively defined functions can be obtained mainly at the cost of additional terms appearing in the estimates which would make the proof quite lengthy and might disguise the main differences between the first and second order case.
 In Subsection~\ref{sec:Wasser2}, we illustrate again the abstract results by considering convex expectations that are defined as a (weighted) supremum over a set of probability measures.
 The necessary modifications of the setting will be explained in full detail.
 We also want to mention that this approach allows for a generalization of the previous results from~\cite{BEK, FKN} about Markov processes with uncertain transition probabilities, which were restricted to first order perturbations, to the second order case.
 The possibility of this extension was already conjectured in~\cite{BEK} but whether the original construction of the semigroup based on monotone convergence can be transferred remains an open question.
-Finally, in view of the existing literature~\cite{HL20, HJL21, Krylov, Song} concerning convergence rates, it seems promising to investigate whether we can obtain similar results as in Subsection~\ref{sec:bounds}.
-This will be the task of future research.